goact/yourfertility/goact-api/3-UserProfile.md

 **Authentication**

-Request must be authenticated by Application specific token. goAct providers 'ApplicationToken' for yourfertilyt.org.au to access APIs .
+Request must be authenticated by Application specific token. goAct provides the 'ApplicationToken' for the frontend to access APIs .

 **Example Request**